 The young frontier city of Yellowknife was only founded in the 1930s, and following its early goldrush days has since grown into a bustling city.
 Yellowknife is the gateway to the Northwest Territories and the Canadian Arctic, and is home to some unique attractions.
-Here are 6 of the best thing to do, according to our Worldwide Product Development Manager Liz.
+Here are 6 of the best thing to do, according to our Head of Product, Liz.

 1. Cycle down Ragged Ass Road

 Take one of the city’s free rental bikes to cycle down into Old Town.
 (In case you were wondering, ‘ragged ass’ translates simply as ‘dirt poor!’)

 2. Gain an insight into life at 62 degrees north

 Take a tour of the Legislative Assembly and the Prince of Wales Northern Heritage Centre (where this painting hangs)

 The Wildcat Cafe was built in 1937.
 Head here for lunch after starting your day by making your very own souvenir from recycled bottles at the Old Town Glassworks.

 The views over Yellowknife and the colourful houseboats moored on Great Slave Lake are incredible.

 5. Take the skies in an original 1940s DC-3 aircraft